The Real News of

 Grand Knight Financial Secretary

-Our next State Hospital visit will be April 26th at the usual time.
-Thanks to Pat Berry, 812-701-5269, for being the chairman, if you are interested in helping him, give him a call.
+Our next State Hospital visit is November 27 We meet at the club and help prepare their meal which we take to the hospital.
+After they eat we play cards with them.
+If you are interested in helping with this charity give Pat Berry, 812-701-5269 a call.
 He’ll fill you in on the details.

 End of Month meals